trk5150/DBSOMA/README.md

 Once a SOM has been trained, it can be used by the viewer (#Viewing), or to scan gene lists and categorize the degree of clustering and overlap with a desired other list of genes (#Scanning).

+## Neighborhood_Calling
+The NeighborhoodCalling class in the som_analysis package can be use to find the genes which make up a cluster observed by eye.
+This is useful for defining a target neighborhood, specifically when a given list of genes shows multiple discrete clusters and you'd like to specifically target one of those.

+Requires 3 files:
+1) NeighborhoodCalling.jar
+2) Trained SOM file
+3) list of genes to identify neighborhoods among

+Training requires 3 arguments:
+1) Int number of clusters
+2) Path to Trained SOM file (MySom.som)
+3) Path to gene list
+4) Optional: List of specific genes which can be the center of a neighborhood

+The training is able to run with multiple threads.
+Due to the size of the matrix files, training on a local machine is quite time consuming.
+It is recommended to run training on a cluster with many threads.

+Training runs with the following command:
+    java -jar /path/to/NeighborhoodCalling.jar (number of clusters) /path/to/MySom.som /path/to/GenesList

 ## Scanning
 The source code used for the scanning process is in the "mapScanning" package in this repository.